-Russia gas explosion kills 1, injures 2 others
+Russian gas explosion kills 1, injures 2 others

 MOSCOW (AP) — A suspected gas explosion at an apartment building in southern Russia killed at least one person and injured two others early Monday, authorities said.

-The blast ripped through the building in the city of Shakhy, not far from the Ukrainian border, before dawn.
+The blast on the top floor ripped through the nine-story building in the city of Shakhty, not far from the Ukrainian border, before dawn.
 One woman was killed and two people have been hospitalized, Rostov region governor Vasily Golubev said on state-owned Russian television.

-The Emergency Situations Ministry said that 12 people were registered in the four apartments, which had been damaged in the explosion.

-Rescue workers found seven people at the site of the explosion.
-It wasn’t immediately clear if anyone was missing.
+He said four people who are believed to live in the building are unaccounted-for, though it is unclear whether they were there at the time of the blast.

+Footage from the site showed that the top floors of the building had collapsed and damaged apartments below.

 Most Read Nation & World Stories

-Note: This story has been corrected to show that the spelling of the city is Shakhty, not Shakhy.